godotengine/godot-docs/classes/class_os.rst

 Description
 -----------

 Operating System functions.
-OS Wraps the most common functionality to communicate with the host Operating System, such as: mouse grabbing, mouse cursors, clipboard, video mode, date and time, timers, environment variables, execution of binaries, command line, etc.
+OS Wraps the most common functionality to communicate with the host Operating System, such as: clipboard, video mode, date and time, timers, environment variables, execution of binaries, command line, etc.

 Property Descriptions
 ---------------------